ErikXu/virtual-service-dotnet/example/uri/README.md

 # Introduction

-The longer uri will have a higher priority than the short one.
+The virtual service config with longer uri will have a higher priority than the others.